WeSquad/interview-mothership/README.md

 ## Usage

-Follow the related `subfolder/README.md` in order to install corresponding dependancies and run your sample project.
+Follow the related `subfolder/README.md` in order to install corresponding dependencies and run your sample project.

 ## Contribute